 Why Are Mushrooms Growing in My Yard?

-The scientific reason why you have lawn mushrooms is that you have a lot of organic material in your lawn.
+The reason why you have lawn mushrooms is that you have a lot of organic material in your lawn.
 However, there are landscaping practices that can encourage more mushroom growth and make it difficult for you to stay on top of the mushroom situation.
-Mushrooms tend to thrive on wet soil with dead grass, grass clippings, and even mulch surrounding it.
-New mushrooms love how this organic material keeps the area moist with very little airflow.

 Are Yard Mushrooms Dangerous?

 Most yard mushrooms are not dangerous to you, your children, or your pets.
-However, there is no reason to consume or get too close to yard mushrooms.
-If you are tasked with the removal process and worried about skin sensitivity, wearing a good pair of gardening gloves should help.
-When pets consume yard mushrooms, it is typically not a poison situation, but keeping a healthy lawn will ensure you don’t have to worry about any impact the mushroom has on your pet.
+However, you shouldn’t consume or get too close to yard mushrooms.
+If you need to remove mushrooms and are worried about skin sensitivity, wearing a good pair of gardening gloves should help.

-8 Ways to Get Rid of Mushrooms in Your Yard
+8 Ways To Get Rid of Mushrooms in Your Yard

-1) Fix Lawn Drainage Issues
+1. Fix Lawn Drainage Issues

-2) Increase Airflow
+2. Increase Airflow

 By now, you should know that mushrooms like moist and still environments.
 This is where they can quickly grow and thrive off of their food source of organic plant material.
 Soil can become compacted over time, especially when it is overwatered.
 To fix this issue, dethatching and aeration are the best methods.